Tuesday, May 30, 2023

 {-

-This function returns a Maybe Integer, representing the result of dividing two numbers.
+The function divide x y returns a Maybe Integer, representing the result of dividing two numbers. x is the numerator, y is the denominator.

 -}